 Add Them to Your Soups

 When you need to use up a lot of jalapeños, throw them into your soups and stews!
-As a very versatile and delicious chile pepper, they will work in many different recipes.
+They will work in many different recipes as a very versatile and delicious chile pepper.

 Use Them in a Stir Fry